-If you’re new to Manchester, you’ll also want to make sure you have some practical items and home comforts with you – have a look at student Lydia's packing guide to see what she found useful.
+If you’re new to Manchester, you’ll also want to make sure you have some practical items and home comforts with you.
+Check out Malaika's blog for tips on what to pack if you're an international student.

 Be sure to check your email account carefully the weeks following confirmation of your place, as you will receive important information via email about setting up your IT account, confirming your attendance and registering as a student.

 Once you've arrived on campus and completed all steps of registration you can collect your student card.

 If you are an exchange student arriving in January then you will receive an appointment to collect your card during the welcome talks.

 All other students arriving at any other time of year can collect student cards from the Student Services Centre (building 57, campus map).

 You can purchase a Totum card (previously known as an NUS card) from the Students’ Union (building 68, campus map) once you’re here.

 Often referred to as the ‘Capital of the north’, there’s no doubt Manchester is an exciting city to be a student, and it’s easy to see why it was voted the top UK city to live in for 2018 (The Economist's Global Liveability Index).